-The idea of applying a skin cream overnight is an old one, in part based on the erroneous idea that the skin is more able to repair itself during the night than it is during the day.
+The idea of applying a skin cream overnight is an old one, in part based on the erroneous idea that the skin is more capable of repairing itself during the night than during the day.

 Every woman who is wise will pay attention to the needs of her complexion at bed-time, because the night is the period when Nature is most able to repair the ravages of time and circumstance.

 Applying a cream in the morning, to protect the skin from exposure to the elements when venturing out, made sense and if a cream helped repair the skin then applying it more than once also seemed reasonable.
 The most convenient time for women to do this was during their morning and evening ablutions.